K2GQ/k2gq.github.io/_posts/2024-03-17-repeater-tips.md

 share-img: /assets/img/acc_rc850.jpg
 tags: [repeater,PL,CTCSS,controller,NE2S]
 ---
-The question of how a repeater controller functions has come up several times in the past few months.
+The question of how a repeater controller works has come up several times in the past few months.
 Below are some general facts about the operation of a familiar repeater controller that focus on relevant, high impact items for repeater users, with specific details for our local repeater, NE2S, on 146.595 MHz.

 ### PL (Private Line) / CTCSS
 Continuous sub-audible tone signaling.
 While PLs may be passed through the repeater, there is no PL generated on the output of NE2S, so please keep your receive squelch set to carrier (do not filter on PL) for this repeater system.
 Setting your radio for carrier squelch will ensure you will be able to hear the Courtesy Tone and repeater ID.